• Home

 Preventing Spider Mites

 As with most garden pests, an ounce of prevention is worth a pound of cure.
-You probably won’t be able to keep spider mites away from your beloved succulents for good, but you can take care of an infestation before it reaches out of control proportions.
+You probably won’t be able to keep spider mites away from your beloved succulents for good, but you can take care of an infestation before it reaches out-of-control proportions.

 Predatory Mites